 How is that possible?

-First off, creditors write off a debt to show a loss and get reimbursed on the debt through tax credits.
+First off, creditors write off a debt to show a loss and get reimbursed.

-At this point, a third-party debt collection agency will start sending you letters and calling.
-The collection agency may send you letters willing to settle for a fraction of the total owed, as explained above but think twice before settling a debt.
+The collection agency may send you letters offering to settle for a fraction of the total owed but think twice before settling a debt.
 Even after you settle an account, the late marks and collection accounts remain on credit reports for up to seven years.
-Start with validation, you may be able to get out of credit card debt without paying, aside from the program’s cost.

 How to get out of credit card debt without paying?

 Most of the time, these third-party collection agencies can’t prove the debt is valid.
-The result – the debt becomes legally uncollectible and does not have to get paid.
-Clients only end up paying the cost of the program, which you can receive a quote on by visiting our debt calculator page here.
+The result – the debt becomes legally uncollectible and does not have to get.
+Instead, clients only end up paying the program’s cost, which you can receive a quote by visiting our debt calculator page here.